Iceland Ice Cave Glacier Lagoon EXPRESS TOUR from Reykjavik

 From Glacier Lagoon our 4×4 truck will work hard through the lunar landscape and chew its way through rocks, ice, and snow to get us there.
 This is where it will make sense to you why we don’t recommend self-driving in Iceland!

 Depending on the conditions on the day and how far we can drive we will do a short hike up to the ice cave.
 All our guides are specially trained so listen carefully to their safety instructions and always wear your helmet.

 Once you enter the ice cave you’ll see that it’s simply a once in a lifetime experience in one of the wonders of the world.
-It’s like standing under a frozen blue ocean or in a frozen Cathedral with tones of white, blue.
-Just enjoy the silence.
+It’s like standing under a frozen blue ocean or in a frozen Cathedral with tones of white, black, and blue.